 Supplier management also involves risk management.
 Metrics such as sustainability, operational support levels, and Service-Level-Agreements (SLAs) detailing quality, safety, data security, and customer service are all important parts of measuring both supplier and contract compliance.
-With AI-assisted automation and centralised documentation in addition to vendor evaluation, you’ll have complete visibility to what’s working, what isn’t, and areas where you may be exposed to undue risk through a supplier’s noncompliance.
+With AI-assisted automation and centralized documentation in addition to vendor evaluation, you’ll have complete visibility to what’s working, what isn’t, and areas where you may be exposed to undue risk through a supplier’s noncompliance.

-Maximising Procurement ROI
+Maximizing Procurement ROI

-How well does your procurement department meet the goals and best practices it establishes for your organisation?
+How well does your procurement department meet the goals and best practices it establishes for your organization?
 Is it hitting benchmarks for process improvement and value creation?
 How well does it meet standards for on-time payments?

 Asking these questions—in effect, evaluating the evaluator—will yield rich insights and guide you toward a procurement function that can lead by example while continuing to identify new opportunities for greater compliance, savings, and relationship building.